Free Fall Punch Needle Pattern (+ time-lapse video!)

 When the weather starts to cool down I get the urge to make all sorts of things out of yarn.
 Especially yarn in beautiful earthy autumn colors!

-I got this gorgeous pack of fall-inspired yarn a few weeks ago as an impulse buy and I couldn’t decide what to do with it at first.
+I got a gorgeous pack of fall-inspired yarn a few weeks ago as an impulse buy and I couldn’t decide what to do with it at first.
 It’s pretty small amounts of each color and I didn’t want to end up running out in the middle of my project!

 For inspiration, I started looking at fall images and it dawned on me that all of these colors show up on maple leaves in the fall.
 I sat down and came up with this pattern, punched it, and had it ready to hang on the wall within four hours!